Vital Records Online

 Learn how to order a New Hampshire birth certificate from the New Hampshire Division of Vital Records Administration (DVRA).
 The current processing time for standard requests is 20 business days.
 The state fee for replacements is $15.00; additional copies cost $10.00 each when purchased in the same order.
 Authorized individuals who can request a birth certificate include the person on record, family members, and legal representatives.

-You can now order New Hampshire birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order New Hampshire birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the New Hampshire Division of Vital Records Administration (DVRA) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the NH-DVRA by following the specific steps and meeting certain requirements.
 Regardless of how you order, reviewing the costs, eligibility, requirements, and processing times is crucial before proceeding.

 Person ordering a birth certificate with a phone using VRO